k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_built_in_lu_ws.md

 </tbody>
 </table>

-The request body shall contain the row data to be updated along with optional "where" element, as the where condition statement.
+The request body shall contain the row data to be updated along with an optional 'where' element, as the where condition statement.

 **Example:**

 - `https://localhost:3213/api/v1.0/lu/CUSTOMER/1/INVOICE`

-  Update data on CUSTOMER LU instance id 1, CUSTOMER table
+  Updates data on CUSTOMER LU instance id 1, CUSTOMER table

   Request Body